Objective of MMZ-GLOSA

 The results of the project are described below.
 For insight into the complete outcomes download the report.

-Today, the scope of GLOSA is often limited.
+Today, the scope of GLOSA is still often limited.
 Service providers also indicate that the data are unusable for driving task support.

 Usability is measured by the ability of service providers to provide driving task-assisted speed advice.